420blaze420/tape0002/README.md

 * **Xcompanyx** requires the creation and submission of a wireless network diagram, showcasing the details of the network.

 #### Installed and configured access points
-* Access points will be installed in the designated areas determined by the signal strength heat map.
+* Access points will be installed in designated areas around the campus to support 100% indoor coverage and at minimum 95% outdoor coverage.
+* Designated areas will be determined through the use a signal strength heat map under the project managers discretion.
 * Access points will be placed in a manner of which increases signal strength in low signal strength areas.

 #### Network diagram
 * **Xcompanyx** requires the creation and submission of a network diagram, showcasing the details of the wired and wireless network.

 #### Test results
-* All test results are to be documented and submitted.
+* All test results are to be documented and submitted within the 'Testing & Validation' document.

 #### Administrator guide
-* A document must be delivered explaining the changes which have occurred since the integration.
+* A document titled 'Administrator guide' must be delivered explaining the changes which have occurred since the integration.
 * This document explains the changes and new expectations to the network administrator.

 #### Support plan